jerry-S/eVTOLSim/README.md

 This project demos the eVTOL Simulation platforman

-## How to build
+## How to build & Run

-### Make sure you have gcc installed on your laptop
+* Make sure you have gcc installed on your laptop

-### no other library needed except gTest if you want to run unittest
+* no other library needed except gTest if you want to run unittest

 ### How to build
     ```
     $ mkdir build && cd build && cmake ..
     $ make
     ```

 ### How to run
     ```
     $ ./EvSim
     ```

 ### How to unitTest
     ```
     $ test/unit_tests
     ```

 ## Design introduction

 ### Class